axel-sirota/kafka-course/Java/lab9/exercise.md

 props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");
 ```

 7- Execute both classes with mvn:exec as we have been doing and verify this sends actual objects serialized.
+Notice that under the hood the schema was sent to the Schema Registry, validate by hitting its REST endpoint

 8- Shut down everything: